Padaf Water System Project – Senegal

 This project is to (1) extend the water line to the school, (2) repair the school bathroom, (3) create a school garden, and (4) provide water to an unserved part of the village.
 The work will be coordinated by the Padaf School Board and the PCV.

-The existing water line will be extended to reach school, giving students and teachers access to fresh, clean water.
+The existing water line will be extended to reach the school, giving students and teachers access to fresh, clean water.

 The building that houses the two bathrooms at the school will be repaired.

 A school garden will be created to give the kids a productive place to learn a skill that they can keep with them and use it for the rest of their lives.
 Each year, 70+ children attend the school and will be working in the garden.
-In addition, members of a young girls club that started by the PCV in the community will have the chance to learn and work there.
+In addition, members of a young girls club that was started by the PCV in the community will have the chance to learn and work there.

 Goods that are produced in the garden will be sold in the community to help the school pay for supplies and small maintenance, as well as garden maintenance.
 Long term, the school would like to implement a school lunch program.
 Having a garden with fresh vegetables would make that much more feasible for them, and would ensure that children are getting at least one balanced meal a day.